AusDTO/pe-rds-broker/README.md

 some things to consider.
 By default, each application bound to a database gets a different username and password.
 If you're using mysql, you can just bind all the apps to the database and it will work fine.
-Postgres, on the other hand, does not support granting full read-write access to all tables in a database to an arbitrary set of users.
-To get around this, you can bind all your applications to a postgres database with a custom username.
-This will give all your applications the same access permissions on the data.
-You can do this by running something like
+Postgres, on the other hand, does not support granting full read-write access to all tables in a database to an arbitrary set of users, so instead this service broker will create a single username, shared by all applications that are bound to the same database.

-    cf bind-service APP_NAME SERVICE_INSTANCE -c '{"username":"awesome_user"}'

-_Note: user bind parameters must be enabled in the deployment configuration for this to work._

 ### Database extensions